N00Bception/AI-CryptoTrader/docs/README.md

 ## Contact

-If you have any questions or feedback on AI-CryptoTrader, please don't hesitate to reach out to us at contact@ai-cryptotrader.com.
+If you have any questions or feedback on AI-CryptoTrader, please don't hesitate to reach out to us at contact@ai-cryptotrader.com or at +212766644575.